Mathématique: The Set of All You Don't Know

 He knows that.

 He knows it in his bones.
 He can hear it.
 He shuts his eyes.
-Behind closed lids he can see faint colors that come with the notes.
-The colors of the crystals.
-Each tone a hue.
+Behind closed lids, he sees faint colors.
+Each tone the hue of Ancient crystal.
 Each chord a pastel firework, played out in stone.

 The first movement ends.